fabulous-dev/Fabulous/docs/guide.md

 ### The view function

 The view function computes an immutable Xaml-like description.
-In the above example, the choice between a label and button depends on the `model.Pressed` value.

 ### The update function